Small eggs can be a frustrating mystery for backyard chicken keepers. Why is my chicken laying small eggs? What’s causing this, and how can I fix it?

-Common reasons for chickens laying small eggs are that that your hen is just starting to lay, or it being at the beginning or end of her laying cycle, if it’s not getting the right nutrients, or if the hen is sick.
+Common reasons for chickens laying small eggs are that your hen is just starting to lay, or it’s at the beginning or end of her laying cycle, if it’s not getting the right nutrients, or if the hen is sick.

 In this post, we’ll take a look at the possible causes of small eggs, and what you can do to help your hens lay larger eggs.

 There are a few reasons why this might happen.
 One possibility is that the hen is young and hasn’t reached her full egg-laying potential yet.

 Another possibility is that the hen isn’t getting enough calcium in her diet, which is essential for strong eggshells.
 It Could simply be that the hen is under stress from hot weather or predators.